Sobriety Changes Your Life For The Better

 This is perhaps the biggest change at all.
 Many people drink heavily in order to escape some aspect of who they are, whether that be depression, anxiety, low self-esteem, etc. Drinking to escape these things creates a vicious cycle, and often makes them worse than they were in the first place.
 When you stop drinking, you are forced to confront the underlying issues.
 This isn’t an enjoyable process, but in the end you gain a better understanding of yourself and will likely be more comfortable with the person you are.
 As time passes, you’ll probably even find that you’re proud of yourself and your accomplishments.
 No feeling beats that.

 Yes, everyone’s life is different.
 Not everyone who gets sober will immediately be able to identify the ways in which their life is changing for the better.
-With time and patience, however, positive changes are sure to be the case.
+With time and patience, however, positive changes are sure to come.
 The key is to give yourself time to adjust and to live a new way.

 Last Updated: